iredonarif/WeatherApp/README.md

 ## Note
 The goal was to learn how to handle http request with nodejs.
 And to go faster i used a free api online.

-This application is inspired on an example of a small project with Nodejs on the youtube channel "LES TEACHERS DU NET"
+This application is inspired by an application creation tutorial with nodejs on the youtube channel "LES TEACHERS DU NET"